Category Archives: Uncategorized

 Using the correct cable type, correct cable length, proper bend radius and sensible separation from power cables all helps reduce issues such as interference, packet loss, latency and degraded speeds.

 When cables are installed properly, tested properly and routed properly, the environment becomes more reliable.
+Professional cabling should also consider recognised data centre cabling standards and best practice, especially where availability, maintainability and future change are important.

 That reliability is not always visible in a photograph, but it is felt every day by the people depending on the systems behind it.